Offshore oil rigs: Life and challenges

 The answer lies in the reliance of most of our technology on fossil fuels.
 While alternatives like wind and solar energy are emerging, they are not yet as efficient.

-Fossil fuels power factories, vehicles, and homes across the globe, making them indispensable.
+In addition, fossil fuels power factories, vehicles, and homes across the globe, making them indispensable.
 However, their environmental toll in the form of greenhouse gas emissions and climate change concerns cannot be ignored.

 The balancing act: Offshore oil rigs and land conservation